romannurik/figpack/README.md

 ## Scaffold a new plugin

-To initialize a new plugin:
+To start writing a new plugin:

 ```shell
 $ npx figpack init <dir>
 ```

-If you want to use the "opinionated" template that uses React and `react-figma-plugin-ds`:
+You can also use the opinionated React + `react-figma-plugin-ds` template:

 ```shell
 $ npx figpack init --template react <dir>